anywherer/thing/content/language processing.md

 But it's not that they are annoying.
 They are helpful.
 They are my thoughts, so to speak, but they are so loud.

 Much like myself, they cannot keep their thoughts to themselves, can they?

-so i figured to myself,

-maybe have a little think about it?

-the world does not need to be defined by language, you know.